Avid conform

-This blog post details a recent Avid Conform case study.
-The project to be conformed was a series of short films destined for online use.
-A significant challenge of this project, presented in post-production, was the massive amount of the large raster media involved.
+This article details a recent Avid conform case study.
+The project involved a series of short films destined for online use.
+The main post-production challenge was the enormous volume of large raster media involved.

 Avid conform case study